amphi-ai/amphi-etl/README.md

 > \[!NOTE]
 >
 > Amphi focuses on structured and unstructured data manipulation for data and AI pipelines.
-It aims to empower data scientists and data engineers to easily create and experiment pipelines with and intuitive no-code interface.
+It aims to empower data scientists and data engineers to easily develop pipelines with an intuitive low-code interface while generating Python code you can deploy anywhere.

 ![amphi-screenshot-github](https://github.com/amphi-ai/amphi-etl/assets/15718239/de1ccaa5-35ea-40e4-a464-2e498946c43a)